istio/istio.io/content/docs/tutorial/adding-a-new-version-of-a-microservice.md

         ...
         {{< /text >}}

-1. Now you are rather confident that our new version of _reviews_ will work and you can release it.
+1. Now you are rather confident that your new version of _reviews_ will work and you can release it.
     You will release a single replica of it into production so the real production traffic will arrive to your new version.
 With the current setting, 75% of the traffic will arrive to the old version (three pods of the old version) and 25% will arrive to the new version (one pod).